adamtaitano/yelp_help/README.md

 # YelpHelp

 YelpHelp is a basic command-line interface that scrapes data from a specific search query using yelp.com.
-YelpHelp asks the user for their location and a type of business to provide recommendations.
-It then uses nokogiri and open-uri to extract data from a specific yelp search query, formating and presenting the data to the user.
+YelpHelp asks the user for their location, and a type of business to provide the user with recommendations.
+It then uses nokogiri and open-uri to extract html data from a specific yelp search query, formating and presenting the data to the user.
 In other words, it's similar to using yelp, but performed in the terminal as a CLI.

 ## Installation